ilcardella/ArduinoCoffeeMachine/README.md

 The code configuration is contained in a "static" `struct` in the file `Configuration.h`.
 To change the default configuration just edit the default value of the desired parameter.

+### Makefile

+The `Makefile` at the project root is the entrypoint for development actions such as build, test and build the docs.

 ### Build

-You can build the code using the Arduino IDE or with VSCode with the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) opening the `GaggiaPIDController.ino` sketch.
+You can build the code with different approaches:
+- with the Arduino IDE opening the `GaggiaPIDController.ino` sketch
+- with VSCode and the [Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) opening the `GaggiaPIDController.ino` sketch
+- with `make build` using Docker

 #### Build with Docker